srijithsrk/Blockchain/README.md

 # BLOCKCHAIN
 ## what is a blockchain?
 It is a **immutable** database.Data cant be edited or deleted,it can only be appended.
-Block+Chain=BLOCKCHAIN where block = block of code and chain = pointers to those data/block.
+Block+Chain=BLOCKCHAIN where block is block of code and chain is pointer to those data/block.
 ## Types of networks
 ###### Centralised network
 A network in which all clients make request to a *single server*.